dOnTaSkAbOuTmYnAmE/dOnTaSkAbOuTmYnAmE/README.md

  -->
 <h2 align='center'>
-  My technologies Or what I use
+  Technologies Or what I use
 </h2>

 <h3 align='center'>Design</h3>